Who Will Save Us Now?*

 Is It Time To Judge The Judges?

 America took a step back into the Dark Ages yesterday when the Supreme Court decided every citizen had a right to own a handgun.
-Courts are supposed to issue judgments, but by no stretch could this be considered more than the personal opinions of nine individuals.
+Courts are supposed to issue judgments, ask but by no stretch could this be considered more than the personal opinions of nine individuals.

-Many books have been written debating the meaning of the 2nd Amendment, from both viewpoints, which only highlights the mire of pettiness that has been tossed into the mix to disturb waters that, left to settle, leave no room for doubt as to the clarity of this troublesome addition to the American Constitution.
+Many books have been written debating the meaning of the 2nd Amendment, capsule from both viewpoints, prostate which only highlights the mire of pettiness that has been tossed into the mix to disturb waters that, left to settle, leave no room for doubt as to the clarity of this troublesome addition to the American Constitution.

 “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”